1. INDUSTRY STRUCTURE AND DEVELOPMENTS

 5. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 Control function emanates at the Board level and its scope and authority of the Internal Audit function is well defined.
-To maintain objectivity and independence, the Internal Audit function reports to the Chairman of the Audit & Risk Management committee of the Board & to the executive Chairman and the Managing Director.
+To maintain objectivity and independence, the Internal Audit function reports to the Chairman of the Audit Committee of the Board & to the executive Chairman and the Managing Director.
 The Internal Audit Department monitors and evaluates the efficacy and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies across the Company.
-Based on the report of internal audit function, process owners undertake corrective action in their respective areas and thereby strengthen the controls.
+Based on the report of internal audit function, process owners undertake remedial action in their respective areas and observations and recommendations along with corrective actions thereon are therebystrengthenthecontrols.Significant presented to the Audit Committee of the Board.

-As regards the operation of internal controls, majority of these have been inbuilt in the internal procedures established by the organization which are also documented in the Procedure Manual.
-The said manual describes in details the methodology to be adopted right from transacting bookings, effecting consignment deliveries, etc. and also describes the practices to be followed for the smooth operation of business.
-Inspection teams are formed at the head office as well as at the transshipment level and cover the entire branch network of the Company periodically for exhaustive inspection for adherence to the set procedure.
-Deviation from the laid down procedure is escalated to the Functional heads as also directly to the Executive Directors.
 The Company had laid down guidelines, policies, procedures and structure to enable implementation of appropriate internal financial controls across the company.
-These control processes enable and ensure the orderly and efficient conduct of companys business, including safeguarding of assets, prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and timely preparation & disclosure of financial are control processes both on manual and IT applications including ERP applications, wherein the transactions were approved and recorded.
+These control processes enable and ensure the orderly and efficient conduct of companys business, including safeguarding of assets, prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and timely preparation & disclosure of financial statements.
+There are control processes both on manual and IT applications including ERP applications, wherein the transactions were approved and recorded.
 Review and control mechanisms are built in to ensure that such control systems are adequate and operating effectively.

 6. DISCUSSION ON FINANCIAL PERFORMANCE W.R.T OPERATIONAL PERFORMANCE